nguyensjsu/fa22-202-spartans/README.md

     1. New Game button
     2. Undo Button
     3. Redo Button

-<br><br>This Command Pattern comes into picture to run the appropriate logic when the player clicks on any of the obove buttons to perform the respective actions.
+This Command Pattern comes into picture to run the appropriate logic when the player clicks on any of the obove buttons to perform the respective actions.

 * Making of ad video was interesting as I had included some good animations and transitions.